ontio/Anniversary/README.md

 #### How to boost?
 After submitting the above information, every time developers use their GitHub account to Fork and Star the Ontology MainNet code, the boost value will be added once, which means 100 ONG will be added to the Developer Boost Reward Pool.
 The amount of the Reward Pool will be updated every 24 hours, please refer to the [Ontology official Twitter account](https://twitter.com/OntologyNetwork) for the latest amount.
-You can find the [Ontology MainNet code](https://github.com/ontio/ontology)
+You can find the Ontology MainNet code [here](https://github.com/ontio/ontology).

 #### How to submit code?
 After completing development and testing, developers must call the registry contract to record their ONT ID and contract hash (SHA-256) on the blockchain.
 The tutorial is [here](register_tool/README.md).